-Another strand of the open-economy New Keynesian literature has emphasised that currencies can be misaligned even if internal markets are in balance.
-Devereux and Engel (2003), Corsetti and Pesenti (2005), and Engel (2009), among others, have focused on the role of incomplete pass-through of exchange rates to consumer prices.
+Another strand of the open-economy New Keynesian literature has emphasized that currencies can be misaligned even if internal markets are in balance.
+Devereux and Engel (2003), Corsetti and Pesenti (2005), and Engel (2009) among others have focused on the role of incomplete pass-through of exchange rates to consumer prices.
 Again, we can recap an example given above.
-Suppose European goods are priced in euros for sale in Europe $(P{E,C}^{\epsilon})$ and priced in dollars for export sale in the United States $(P{E,X}^{\epsilon})$.
-Then the prices paid by US consumers are not equal to the prices paid by European consumers (when the latter are expressed in comparable dollar terms, $S^{\$/\epsilon}P{E,C}^{\epsilon}$).
+Suppose European goods are priced in euros for sale in Europe ( $P{E,C}^{\epsilon}$ ) and priced in dollars for export sale in the U.S. ( $P{E,X}^{s}$ ).
+Then the prices paid by U.S. consumers are not equal to the prices paid by European consumers (when the latter are expressed in comparable dollar terms, $S^{s/\epsilon}P{E,C}^{\epsilon}$ .)
 Abstracting from transportation, distribution, and marketing costs, these price wedges imply that resources will be distributed inefficiently.
-For example, if the dollar is extremely weak ($S^{\$/\epsilon}$ is very high), then the price paid by Europeans may be high compared with the price paid by Americans. $S^{\$/\epsilon}P{E,C}^{\epsilon}/P{E,X}^{\$}$ may rise to high levels that cannot be explained by differences in distribution costs.
+For example, if the dollar is extremely weak ( $S^{s/\epsilon}$ is very high), then the price paid by Europeans may be high compared to the price paid by Americans.
+That is, $S^{s/\epsilon}P{E,C}^{\epsilon}/P{E,X}^{s}$ may rise to high levels that cannot be explained by differences in distribution costs.

-This inefficiency does not get reflected in demand for the good in either Europe or the United States in the short run.
+This inefficiency does not get reflected in demand for the good in either Europe or the U.S. in the short run.
 As the evidence indicates, prices faced by consumers do not vary much in the short run even when exchange rate changes are large.
 How, then, is the inefficiency manifested?
-Suppose the dollar depreciates for reasons unrelated to current economic costs. $S^{\$/\epsilon}P{E,C}^{\epsilon}/P{E,X}^{\$}$ rises, so that the price Europeans pay for the European good rises relative to the price Americans pay.
-The European producer finds his margin on US sales slipping.
-The revenue per unit sold in euro terms is given by $P{E,X}^{\$}/S^{\$/\epsilon}$, which falls as the dollar deteriorates.
-Owners of European firms - who are primarily European - will earn less profit, and the value of European firms will deteriorate.
+Suppose the dollar depreciates for reasons unrelated to current economic costs. $S^{5/\epsilon}P{E,C}^{\epsilon}/P{E,X}^{\epsilon}$ rises, so that the price Europeans pay for the European good rises relative to the price Americans pay.
+The European producer finds his margin on U.S. sales slipping.
+That is, the revenue per unit sold in euro terms is given by $P{E,X}^{s}/S^{s/\epsilon}$ , which falls as the dollar deteriorates.
+Owners of European firms - who are primarily European - will earn less profit and the value of European firms will deteriorate.
 Conversely, American exporters to Europe will gain when the dollar depreciates - each euro in sales will be worth more dollars.
 The relative profitability of the firms, and therefore the relative wealth of the firms' owners, is driven by changes in the nominal exchange rate that may have little or nothing to do with the productivity or efficiency of those firms.

-It is crucial to recognise that almost all movements in foreign exchange rates are inefficient from the criterion of resource allocation.
-Even in the absence of financial market inefficiency - even if financial markets are efficient and there are no bubbles - there are essentially no market forces to drive the nominal exchange rate toward the level that would reflect underlying real costs.
+It is crucial to recognize that almost all movements in foreign exchange rates are inefficient from the criterion of resource allocation.
+Even in the absence of financial market inefficiency - that is, even if financial markets are efficient and there are no bubbles - there are essentially no market forces to drive the nominal exchange rate toward the level that would reflect underlying real costs.
 The basic market failure is the failure of nominal prices to adjust to shocks.
 Nominal exchange rates are determined by expectations of the future, as any asset price should be, so they are not determined by the current factors that affect the relative competitiveness of firms in different countries.
 The foreign exchange market cannot be relied on to somehow magically offset the distortions introduced by sticky nominal prices.
-It is up to policymakers to do their best to combat currency misalignments (while focusing on their other, perhaps primary, goals of inflation and the output gap).
+It is up to policymakers to do their best to combat currency misalignments (while focusing on their other, perhaps primary, goals of inflation and the output gap.)